remcoder/gcode-preview/README.md

 # gcode-previewer
-A simple GCode previewer written in plain javascript.
-Tested in Chrome only.
+A simple GCode parser & previewer with 3D printing in mind.
+Written in Typescript.

 See a [demo](http://realstuffforabstractpeople.com/experiments/gcode-previewer/) here